VioletHarmon2002/weatherStationproject/docs/uxd/create_test.md

 Based on the user testing and manual manufacturing experience, the following optimizations can be made for the final version:

-- **Improved Instructions**: Revise the assembly guide to include step-by-step visuals and clearer language.
+- **Improved Instructions**: to revise the assembly guide to include step-by-step visuals and clearer language.
-- **Dimension Adjustments**: Refine the component dimensions to ensure a tighter fit and enhance durability.
+- **Dimension Adjustments**: to refine the component dimensions to ensure a tighter fit and enhance durability.